 There are two things to know about PCSX2.
 The first is that there is a stable release, and the second one is that there are git revisions aka PCSX2 Development Builds.
 The official stable releases come packed with all the features you need for the emulator.
-Meanwhile, the git revisions introduce new features and fixes to games that suffered from major issues, but these git revisions may sometimes be unstable.
-Tho, it’s better to have both the Stable and Dev build.
+Meanwhile, the git revisions introduce new features and fixes to games that suffer from major issues, but these git revisions may sometimes be unstable.
+However, it’s better to have both the Stable and Dev build.
 You can download these from the official PCSX2 page.

 PCSX2 is renowned for being a resource-heavy emulator, but thankfully, your rig can run it if you meet the recommended requirements.
 According to the official PCSX2 website, the recommended settings are as follows:

 – Windows 10 (64 bit)

 – A DirectD11 and OpenGL 4.5 capable card ( like GTX 1050TI and above)

 – A processor with more than 4 cores for great performance

 Note: These requirements may vary from one game to another.
 For instance, light games may not require all that power to run at a decent speed.
 You could have a blast with i5 6660k paired with GTX 750TI if you are just going to play games like Maximo for instance.
 Before I close this section, take a look at PCSX2’s CPU-intensive games, and PCSX2’s GPU-intensive games for further information.

 Installing PCSX2 is easy and doesn’t require much thinking.
 After you have finished downloading the emulator, launch the setup.
 A window will show up like the one above you.
 Pick your desired language and theme.
 PCSX2’s themes allow you to customize your emulator to your heart’s liking.
 And if the presented themes don’t pique your interest, you can always create or find another one by hunting it online.